Five Key Questions to Ask Your Life Insurance Agent

 4) Does my life insurance policy provide living benefits?

 As the name implies, living benefits are typically funds that can be paid to the policy owner while he/she is still alive.
 While living benefits are rare for term life insurance policies – our favorite type of life insurance option – there are exceptions to this rule.
 For more information on living benefits in your current or future life insurance policy, please direct your questions here.

 5) What happens to my life insurance policy as I age?

 As you grow older, the rate of your life insurance policy begins to climb as your need for the policy begins to dwindle.
 This is because the older you are, the higher your mortality rate is.
 Also, the older you are, the less likely you are to need a life insurance policy to assist family members when you pass away because by this time, most of these family members are self-sufficient and no longer need your financial support.
 As a result, we recommend to many of our clients that their need for a life insurance policy should be re-evaluated when the policy owner enters retirement.

-Life insurance is not a "set it and forget it" type of purchase.
+Life insurance is not a “set it and forget it” type of purchase.
 Just as your body changes with age, so does your life insurance policy.
-To learn more about finding the perfect life insurance policy for your needs, or revising the plan you already have, set up your free consultation with The Mutual Fund Store Life Insurance - Financial Engines today.
+To learn more about finding the perfect life insurance policy for your needs, or revising the plan you already have, set up your free consultation with Low Cost Life Insurance today.